backspaces/agentscript/config/cleantheme/tutorials/5 - View.md

 // Here are the variables we'll use.
 They are accessed via "this.population" etc. population = 30 // number of turtles rotateAngle = 50 // rotate between -25 & +25
-addPheromone = 10 // how mutch to add to patches under a turtle evaporateToo = true // decrease all patches pheromone too? evaporateDelta = 0.99 // how much to decrease pheromone as fraction
+addPheromone = 10 // how much to add to patches under a turtle evaporateToo = true // decrease all patches pheromone too? evaporateDelta = 0.99 // how much to decrease pheromone as fraction
 ```